Hamza-Azam-B/Azure-Honeynet-/README.md

 ## Methodology Overview

 Honeynet setup:
-- I started with the deployment of several virtual machines in Azure that were deliberately vulnerable, putting them online to mimic the insecure environment of the real world and entice global hackers.
+- I started with the deployment of my windows 11 virtual machine in Azure that were deliberately vulnerable, putting them online to mimic the insecure environment of the real world and entice global hackers.

 Monitoring and Analysis:
 - Azure was set up to ingest logs from the following: Windows Security Events, Linux Syslog, and NSG flow logs to a Log Analytics Workspace.
 Microsoft Sentinel was used to visualize the attacks, creating an interactive global attack map and querying the collected data using KQL.